 In 1933 Lamy acquired a first patent for a pen/pencil combination, and put into production a large pen, always meant to compete with the Duofold.
 There is little information on these years, and specific models are not known, the pens were simply marketed under the brand Orthos.

-Also Joseph C. Lamy could foresee the times sensing the potential of plastic, and acquired the Artus Fullaltergesellschaft Kaufmann und Co., whose origins seem to date back to 1936/37, beginning, first in Europe, to produce plastic injection pens.
+Also Joseph C. Lamy could foresee the times sensing the potential of plastic, and acquired the Artus Fullaltergesellschaft Kaufmann und Co., whose origins seem to date back to 1935, beginning, probably the first in Europe, to produce plastic injection pens.
 The first model was made with a new patented piston filler mechanism, still marketed under the Artus brand while stood out clearly from predecessors.

 It is unclear whether the production of plastic pens began around 1939, approximate date of the acquisition of Artus, or only after the war.
-It is not clear even when it ceased to use the Orthos trademark, but at least until 1941 the brands coexisted sharing address and phone number, even during a change of venue took place in 1940.
+It is not clear even when it ceased to use the Orthos trademark, but at least until 1941 the brands coexisted sharing address and phone number, even during a change of location in 1940.

 In subsequent years, the range was expanded with new models such as the Artus Rekord, Perfect, Favorit, Ballit, Schulüller, Prinz, Junior.
 The Artus concentrated in manufacturing economic and functional pens, with a focus on the student market; it also was capable to range over the whole field of the writing instruments.
 The company also stood out for the choice of a commercial diffusion based on direct sales by mail, bypassing the dealer network of stationery and supplies.
 In 1949 the Artus was renamed Artus, C. Josef Lamy, and the brand continued to exist until 1972.